sebastien62400/portfolio/README.md

 === About ===

 This is my first portefolio.
 A simple project where I learn the bases of web development.
-This portefolio is coded by using HTML, CSS & Javascript, with no library.
+This portefolio is coded by using HTML, CSS & Javascript, library : gsap.

 === Social ===